scando1993/thingsboard.github.io/docs/samples/analytics/spark-integration-with-thingsboard.md

 ![image](/images/samples/analytics/spark/create-devices.png)

 Once added, for each device open the device card, click on 'Copy Access Token' button and store the token somewhere.
-We'll use these tokens later in Python scripts sending MQTT data to ThingsBoard.
+We'll use these tokens later in Python scripts sending MQTT data to Pacificsoft.

 ![image](/images/samples/analytics/spark/wind-turbine-device-details.png)